agoering/spice-pinball/docs/controloutputs.md

 int speakerPin = 8;
 ```

-We also declare and initialize variables for the sensor values as before, and also for the values we will output to the LEDs and speaker.
+We declare and initialize variables for the sensor values as before, and also for the values we will output to the LEDs and speaker.

 ```int sensorValue0 = 0; //value read from "red" sensor
 int sensorValue1 = 0; //value read from "green" sensor